Lyrapuff/Smort-Cat/Readme.md

 # Modules

 ### AntiStupidStuff
-- Notifies admins if someone pinged more than 3 membe at once
+- Notifies admins if someone pinged more than 3 members at once